-July 13, 2000
+September 26, 2000

 Abstract.
 We present a new 128-bit block cipher called Camellia.
-Camellia supports 128-bit block size and 128-, 192-, and 256-bit keys, i.e. the same interface specifications as the Advanced Encryption Standard (AES).
-Efficiency on both software and hardware platforms is a remarkable characteristic of Camellia in addition to its high level of security.
-It is confirmed that Camellia provides strong security against differential and linear cryptanalysis.
-Compared to the AES finalists, i.e. MARS, RC6, Rijndael, Serpent, and Twofish, Camellia offers at least comparable encryption speed in software and hardware.
+Camellia supports 128-bit block size and 128-, 192-, and 256-bit key lengths, i.e. the same interface specifications as the Advanced Encryption Standard (AES).
+Camellia was carefully designed to withstand all known cryptanalytic attacks and even to have a sufficiently large security leeway for use of the next 10-20 years.
+There are no hidden weakness inserted by the designers.
+It was also designed to have suitability for both software and hardware implementations and to cover all possible encryption applications that range from low-cost smart cards to high-speed network systems.
+Compared to the AES finalists, Camellia offers at least comparable encryption speed in software and hardware.
 An optimized implementation of Camellia in assembly language can encrypt on a Pentium III (800MHz) at the rate of more than 276 Mbits per second, which is much faster than the speed of an optimized DES implementation.
 In addition, a distinguishing feature is its small hardware design.
-The hardware design, which includes both encryption and decryption, occupies approximately 11K gates, which is the smallest among all existing 128-bit block ciphers as far as we know.
+The hardware design, which includes key schedule, encryption and decryption, occupies approximately 11K gates, which is the smallest among all existing 128-bit block ciphers as far as we know.
+It perfectly meet current market requirements in wireless cards, for instance, where low power consumption is a mandaroty condition.